joao96/rocketshoes/README.md

 ```

 ## :rotating_light: Attetion
 The products inside the app come from a [json-server](https://github.com/typicode/json-server) file.
-With that in mind, run the following:
+With that in mind, run the following in a second terminal:

 ```
 $ json-server server.json -p 3333